AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

-ShareLaTeX Server Pro comes with the option to run compiles in a secured sandbox environment for enterprise security.
+Overleaf Server Pro comes with the option to run compiles in a secured sandbox environment for enterprise security.
 It does this by running every project in its own secured docker environment.

 > ⚠️ **Warning**: previous versions of Server Pro supported a docker-in-Docker setup for Sandboxed Compiles.
 This is no longer supported starting at v2.0.
 Original instructions to setup docker-in-docker [are available here](https://github.com/overleaf/overleaf/wiki/Docker-on-Docker-compiles)